vikkrantxx7/git-contributor-stats/README.md

 *Compared to the previous monolithic bundle of ~500KB*

-*See [TECHNICAL.md](./TECHNICAL.md) for architecture details, tree-shaking verification, and migration guide*
+*See [Technical Documentation](./docs/technical/TECHNICAL.md) for architecture details, tree-shaking verification, and migration guide*

 ### Testing